open/close all folders

 - The Italian Job does this twice: once with a standard safe and once with an entire armored truck.

 - In The Losers, the eponymous group steal an entire armoured car to obtain the hard drive it was carrying.

-- National Treasure: Ben does this with the frigging Declaration of Independence!
-After breaking into the National Archives Building (during a gala), he becomes pressed for time, due to the bolts securing the display case taking longer than he anticipated.
-When Riley loses his video feed, Ben forgoes the original plan and takes the whole damn thing, the bulletproof glass briefly becoming quite useful when shootings starts.
-At least as far as the elevator, where he finally removes the Declaration from its display case.
+- National Treasure does this with the American Declaration of Independence!
+Ben breaks into the National Archives Building (during a gala).
+Ben becomes pressed for time due to the bolts securing the display case taking longer than anticipated, So he forgoes the original plan and takes the document with the frame and the bulletproof glass note to the elevator, where he finally removes the Declaration from its display case.

 - Used in Revolver when Avi, Zeke and Jake steal Macha's safe where the MacGuffin (drugs) is being kept.
 The safe is stated to be nigh-impenetrable, so they just rip it right out of the wall and take their sweet time breaking into it later.

 - Zoolander - Hansel is tasked to get a vital piece of information out of a computer.
 Unfortunately, he can't figure out how to do so, as he is too stupid to turn one on, let alone perform Hollywood Hacking.
 Instead, he just takes the entire computer(an IMac G3)... and smashes it to pieces on the floor in front of a crowd, thinking that the data is literally IN the computer and will spill out like a pinata.
 (Fortunately for our heroes, the original owner of the computer has a backup.)

 - Batman Forever has a Cold Open with Two-Face using a helicopter to pull a bank vault out of a building.